-GMO Free USA’s mission is to harness independent science and agroecological concepts to advocate for clean and healthy food and ecological systems.
-We will educate consumers and other stakeholders about the potential hazards of genetically engineered organisms, synthetic pesticides, and advance the application of the Precautionary Principle.
+GMO Free USA/Toxin Free USA’s mission is to harness independent science and agroecological concepts to advocate for clean and healthy food and ecological systems.
+We will educate consumers and other stakeholders about the potential hazards of genetically engineered organisms, synthetic pesticides and other toxins, and advance the application of the Precautionary Principle.

+Clean food and environment.
 Food transparency.
 Food and environmental justice.
 To see a world where we have full disclosure of what is in the food we eat and how it is produced.
-To see a world whose food and ecological systems are clean, accessible to all, and fully protected from GMO contamination.
+To see a world whose food and ecological systems are clean, accessible to all, and fully protected from contamination by GMOs and other toxins.
 To see the private, governmental and public sectors follow the Precautionary Principle.

 The Precautionary Principle is (as defined by the UNESCO COMEST 2005 Report):